Daily High to Daily Low: Is It Safe to Buy Unum Group (UNM)?

 UNM’s Market Performance

-UNM stocks went up by 3.64% for the week, with a monthly drop of -3.88% and a quarterly performance of 16.84%, while its annual performance rate touched -15.66%.
-The volatility ratio for the week stands at 3.39% while the volatility levels for the past 30 days are set at 3.02% for Unum Group.
-The simple moving average for the period of the last 20 days is 1.98% for UNM stocks with a simple moving average of 29.27% for the last 200 days.
+UNM stocks went up by 7.79% for the week, with a monthly jump of 11.07% and a quarterly performance of 29.85%, while its annual performance rate touched 8.59%.
+The volatility ratio for the week stands at 3.96% while the volatility levels for the past 30 days are set at 3.32% for Unum Group.
+The simple moving average for the period of the last 20 days is 12.71% for UNM stocks with a simple moving average of 41.90% for the last 200 days.

 Analysts’ Opinion of UNM